A Woman’s Way Residential Treatment

 Why choose A Woman’s Way?:

-- Chemical health, mental health and biomedical services provided in a comfortable and intimate environment.
+- Co-occurring substance use and mental health treatment services provided in a comfortable and intimate environment.

 - Intensive outpatient, continuing care, and transitional living available upon discharge at nearby River Ridge facilities.

 - A staff to client ratio that allows each woman a level of individual attention.

 - A comprehensive and robust set of services that address the whole person—body, mind and

 - We have over 40 years of experience in helping women and their families heal, and a national reputation for the highest quality care.

 We are offering “Open Access” for Walk-In Assessments on:

 - Tuesday: 8:00am-3:00pm